Modern States

 When to start (earlier than you might think)

 Colleges typically open dual enrollment to juniors and seniors, and some allow younger students by permission; each school sets its own floor, so ask.
-But there's no rule anywhere capping how early college credit can be earned, and CLEP has no minimum age at all.
+But there's no rule anywhere capping how early college credit can be earned, and CLEP sets no minimum age for testing at a test center.
 Some families start a capable middle schooler on a Modern States course and let them take the CLEP whenever they're ready.
+One catch: remote proctoring requires the test-taker to be 13 or older (18+ for Illinois residents), so a younger student has to test in person.
 If your student can do the work, starting early spreads the load across more years and takes all the pressure off senior year.

 The $99 fall special, and a course worth taking anyway